Get Involved

 Toastmasters

 The Chapter’s own Toastmasters Club for chapter members.
 Toastmasters will show you how to listen effectively, think on your feet and speak confidently.
 You will learn valuable leadership skills.
 Be a success—at home or on the job.
-Toastmasters meets on the first and third Wednesday at the Orleck district office of Lincoln Military from 8am-9am.
+Toastmasters meets on the first and third Wednesday.

 Chairperson